Strong Solutions and Quantization-Based Numerical Schemes for a Class of Non-Markovian Volatility Models: Introduction

-The primary challenge in studying these models lies in the analysis of existence and uniqueness of a weak solution for the associated stochastic differential equations, in order to correctly apply the whole procedure.
+The primary challenge in studying these models lies in the analysis of existence and uniqueness of a strong solution to the associated stochastic differential equations, in order to correctly apply the whole procedure.
 Recent literature has focused on the model proposed by \cite{GuyonVolMostlyPathDep2022}, with varying conclusions depending on the methodologies employed to prove the existence and uniqueness of strong solutions.
-Notably, \cite{NutzValde2023} demonstrated the existence and uniqueness of a strong solution for the \cite{GuyonVolMostlyPathDep2022} model under certain parameter constraints.
-These constraints were subsequently removed by \cite{AndresJourdain2024} in a recent work that proves the existence of strong solutions in a more general context, considering kernels that encompass the possibility of rough volatility models by allowing power-type kernels in addition to the negative exponential kernels in the original \cite{GuyonVolMostlyPathDep2022} model.
-While the work of \cite{AndresJourdain2024} is noteworthy for its use of general localization methods that establish existence without the constraints of \cite{NutzValde2023}, it employs a technically complex approach applied to a context of general kernels, which somewhat contradicts the spirit of the models under consideration, as they aim to be alternatives to rough models.
+Notably, \cite{NutzValde2023} demonstrated the existence and uniqueness of a strong solution for the \cite{GuyonVolMostlyPathDep2022} model. \cite{AndresJourdain2024} proves the existence of strong solutions in a more general context, considering kernels that encompass the possibility of rough volatility models, by allowing power-type kernels in addition to the negative exponential kernels in the original \cite{GuyonVolMostlyPathDep2022} model.

-In our work, we employ a more direct approach utilizing an existence-uniqueness result for path-dependent SDEs from \cite{rogerswill2000} (Theorem 11.2, p128), which proves to be an extremely powerful and versatile tool for demonstrating the existence and uniqueness of strong solutions in our context.
+In our work, we employ a more direct approach utilizing a classic existence-uniqueness result for \textit{path-dependent SDEs} from \cite{rogerswill2000} (Theorem 11.2, p128), which proves to be an extremely powerful and versatile tool for demonstrating the existence and uniqueness of strong solutions in our context.
 These results represent an independent contribution of the paper.
 Our proofs are simpler compared to those in \cite{AndresJourdain2024}, even in the case of exponential kernels employed in the original version of \cite{GuyonVolMostlyPathDep2022}.
 On the other hand, rather than generalizing the kernel type, we consider more general dynamics that can include the aforementioned models with their respective properties: parsimony (a single Brownian motion in the process dynamics) and simplicity (negative exponential kernels, thus excluding power functions that would lead to additional technical difficulties, as they would result in non-Markovian stochastic Volterra equations).